beatrizpenalva/Burgerlicious/README.md

 ### 📋 Planning

 Esse trabalho foi desenvolvido sob demanda e já recebemos as definições de histórias de usuário do Product Owner, a partir disso o [planejamento](https://trello.com/b/iATzyG7R/burgerlicious-%F0%9F%8D%94) foi organizado seguindo o modelo de Kanban e dividindo uma história de usuário por sprint.
 No total foram implementadas quatro histórias em quatro sprints de uma semanda cada.
-A estratégia adotada para escrever o código foi o code review, sendo um dos itens da definição de pronto de cada história. 📋
+A estratégia adotada para escrever o código foi o code review, sendo um dos itens da definição de pronto de cada história.

 ### ⚙️ Features

-##### 👨‍🍳 Cadastro e login
+##### 👨‍🍳 Sign up and sign in
-- [x] Funcionários do salão e da cozinha podem se cadastrar na plataforma web fornecendo:
+- [x] Employees can sign up in the app giving their information:
-  - [x] nome e sobrenome
+  - [x] name and last name
   - [x] e-mail
-  - [x] senha
+  - [x] password
-  - [x] função
+  - [x] team-work
-    - salão
+    - hall
-    - cozinha
+    - kitchen
-- [x] Ao concluir o registro com êxito o usuário é redirecionado à página de login
-- [x] O login é realizado com e-mail e senha e o funcionário é redirecionado para a página referente à sua função.
+- [x] When the user is registed, she/he is redirected to sign in page
+- [x] To sign in the users has to type their email and password, then they are redirected to the page refers to their role

 ##

-##### 🍟 Criar novos pedidos
+##### 🍟 Create new order
-- [x] O atendente pode criar novas comandas informando:
+- [x] The attendant can create new orders by giving this information:
+  - [x] products and their respective quantity
-  - [x] produtos e quantidade
+  - [x] client name
-  - [x] nome do cliente
+  - [x] table number
+- [x] User can filter the menu items by breakfast and burger
+- [x] In the orders summary the user can:
-  - [x] número da mesa
+    - [x] increase or decrease the product quantity
-- [x] O usuário pode filtrar o menu por café da manhã e cardápio de hambúrguer
-- [x] No resumo do pedido o usuário ainda pode:
-    - [x] Aumentar ou diminuir a quantidade de um produto
+    - [x] delete a product
-    - [x] Deletar um produto
-    - [x] Visualizar o valor total do pedido à medida que os produtos são selecionados ou deletados
-- [x] O usuário só consegue enviar a comanda para a cozinha com todos os campos obrigatórios preenchidos
+    - [x] see the order's final price while the products are added or taken from the bag
+- [x] User can only send the order to the kitchen if all form fields has the necessary information

 ##

-##### 📋 Gerenciar pedidos
+##### 📋 Manage orders
-- [x] Os funcionários da cozinha conseguem:
+- [x] The kitchen employees can:
-  - [x] receber as comandas do salão
+  - [x] see the orders summary
-  - [x] informar quando os pedidos começarem a ser preparados
-  - [x] enviar os pedidos finalizados para o salão
+  - [x] update the order status to doing and done
-  - [x] visualizar o histórico de pedidos
+  - [x] access the orders history

 ##

 ### 🎨 User Interface

-A paleta de cores foi desenvolvida em tons pastéis com base nas cores dos ingredientes clássicos de um hambúrguer:
+The color palette was developed in pastel colors, based on the burger anatomy:

 <p align="center">
     🍞 Bread 🥩 Meat 🥬 Lettuce 🍅 Tomato 🧀 Cheese